zzzace2000/laravel-medialibrary/v3/advanced-usage/using-a-custom-directory-structure.md

 Putting files inside their own folders guaranties that files with the same name can be added to the medialibrary.

-To override the used folder structure, a class that conforms to the `PathGenerator`-interface can be specified as the `custom_path_generator_class` in the config file.
+To override the default folder structure, a class that conforms to the `PathGenerator`-interface can be specified as the `custom_path_generator_class` in the config file.

 Let's take a look at the interface: